Do Capybaras Hate Or Love Other Rodents – [Answered]

 Do Capybaras Hate Other Rodents

-If a capybara kept as a pet was introduced to others in the same household, she may cohabitate.
-However, she would most likely not get along with the new additions if they were kept outside her territory.
+If a capybara kept as a pet is introduced to others in the same household, it may cohabitate.
+However, it would most likely not get along with the new additions if they were kept outside her territory.

-Capybaras are not territorial when it comes to other Capybaras, so they will happily share a space with another capybara.
-They can also be somewhat territorial when it comes to other types of animals, such as rodents when they are defending their feeding grounds.
+Capybaras are not territorial compared to other Capybaras, so they will happily share a space with another Capybaras.
+They can also be somewhat territorial when it comes to other types of animals, such as rodents, when they are defending their feeding grounds.

 Do Capybaras Fight Other Rodents?